ashutoshdubey133/TodoCRUDappJava/README.md

 # TodoCRUDappJava
-A basic CRUD app made using Spring Boot in Java REST API with h2 memory.
+A basic CRUD app made using Spring Boot in Java REST API with h2 memory

 API Endpoints.